-- Simulate rocket flights and test deployment of parachute
+- Simulate rocket flights and test deployment of payload.

-- Research and procurement of altimeters, parachutes, and other components
+- Research and procurement of sensors and materials for payload.

-Skills: CAD, Aluminum Machining, PYROTECHNICS, Parachute Rigging, Inter-team communication
+Skills: CAD, Machining, 3D printing, Basic circuitry, programming, Inter-team communication

 Purpose: To provide the rocket with safe, efficient, and reliable propulsion to achieve an altitude of 30,000 feet.